onyx-and-iris/voicemeeter-api-powershell/README.md

 The following strip commands are available:

-- mute: boolean
+- mute: bool
-- mono: boolean
+- mono: bool
-- mc: boolean
+- mc: bool
 - k: int, from 0 to 4
-- solo: boolean
+- solo: bool
-- A1-A5: boolean
+- A1-A5: bool
-- B1-B3: boolean
+- B1-B3: bool
 - limit: int, from -40 to 12
 - gain: float, from -60.0 to 12.0
 - label: string